probot/probot.github.io/_apps/screenshot-bot.md

 ## Setup :rocket:

-GitHub Action is recommended approach to use bot.<br />
+Deployment of the bot using GitHub actions is the preferred approach.<br />
-However, its deployment as GitHub App is option too.
+Deployment as a GitHub app is supported as well.

 ### As GitHub Action